-The reason behind this is because you’re branding yourself and your business and to do that you need your own online real-estate.
-Also, it does not pay to totally rely on other businesses to sell your work as it is quite common for them to their go under or change their rules or what is seen.
+The reason behind this is that you’re branding yourself and your business and to do that you need your own online real estate.
+Also, it does not pay to totally rely on other businesses to sell your work.
+It is quite common for them to their go under or change their rules or what is seen.

 It is Vital to Brand and Self Promote

 Once you set up and you have enough items to sell, unless you are selling by commission only, it’s a good idea to start to self-promote.
 You can do that via all the things mentioned above such as craft fairs, Facebook, etc. And also, possibly Instagram and some people like to use Twitter.
 For crafters, I’d say the other main area to self-promote is Pinterest.
 This platform is very very popular for crafters.
 It’s quite easy to do although it’s not as good as it was in the past.

 The Fors and Against of Making Money Needle Felting

 You need to do a lot of felting and be felting all day to make any money unless you’re doing larger pieces or have made your name and can increase your profit margin.
 One of the main issues that I found for crafters of all kinds is that people just do not value the hours taken to do the work and I’m not always willing to pay the amount asked.
 In addition to this, other felters who may not need the money may sell their work more cheaply than you.

 If you are creating unique pieces that are quality then you will eventually break through the market.
 It takes a lot of time effort and persistence and there is a lot of competition online.